 Happy New Year!

-The CUNY Sentences Mixed with Cafeteria Noise at +8dB is a recording of CUNY Sentences recorded to the same channel as Cafeteria Noise to present sentences in noise.
+The CUNY Sentences Mixed with Cafeteria Noise at +8dB© is a recording of CUNY Sentences recorded to the same channel as Cafeteria Noise to present sentences in noise.
 These sentences can be used in auditory training or for other circumstances when a large amount of sentences are required.
 They are not designed specifically for word recognition, and there are no data available.
+The recording length is approximately 45 minutes.

-CUNY Sentences Mixed with Cafeteria Noise at +8dB includes: a) the audio recording, and b) sentence list.
+CUNY Sentences Mixed with Cafeteria Noise at +8dB© includes: a) the audio recording, and b) sentence list as a printable pdf file.
 This product does not include administration instructions or normative data.
 It is assumed that purchasers of Auditec’s products are well trained in their use, purpose, and interpretation.
-Available from Auditec, Inc. Call 1-800-669-9065 (from US) or 314-416-1050 (outside the US) to order.
-FREE shipping within the contiguous US.

 Researchers recommend hearing professionals use both verbal and nonverbal testing to evaluate patients.
 Nonverbal testing is especially useful when testing patients: 1) who do not use English as a first language, 2) who have language limitations due to hearing impairment, or 3) who use cochlear implants.
 Auditec offers a variety of nonverbal tests to suit the unique needs of hearing professionals around the world.